dbrainio/wrappa/README.md

   invitation_message: "send image"
 # port where service will run
 port: 8000
+# connect to consul node
+# for debug it is optionable
+consul:
+  host: 127.0.0.1
+  port: 8500
 # section describing DSModel
 ds_model_config:
   # absolute (!) path to importable (!!!) package